Published April 2020

 Located on Anna Maria Island off the coast of Florida, Casa Bonita offers guests an ideal backdrop for seclusion, peace, and relaxation.
 The spacious four-bedroom home features designer furnishings and a quiet canal-side location with a private dock.
 The neutral color palette inside will put you at ease, as will the private heated pool out back.
 Need some air?
 Take in scenes from the sugar-sand beach, just a few blocks away.

 Indulge in the restful nature of this updated home in Sonoma County.
 While upscale finishes, a curated art collection, and luxury furnishings await you inside, outside is a great place to find your zen.
-The garden patio offers a serene respite where you can take in the stone pool and spa, complete with a waterfall.
-Another can’t-miss feature of the home is its natural stone shower in the upstairs bathroom, featuring dual rain shower heads.
+The garden patio deck offers a serene respite where you can take in the breathtaking views.
+Another can’t-miss feature of the home is its natural stone fireplace.

 This Montana cabin in the popular town of Big Sky is far from the bustle of the city, but close to a scenic drive through Yellowstone National Park.
 While you might not want to bring the whole family, Lake Cabin 10 sleeps eight people and has lounging space to boot.
 Muted tones and slate gray walls provide a soothing landscape throughout the space, which also features a private hot tub and isolated lake views from the balcony and back patio.
 Step out onto the private dock for a private yoga or meditation session and let it all melt away.

 Oversized windows and high ceilings will give you extra room to stretch in this open, airy home.
 Fun pops of color run throughout the interior, complemented by natural wood ceilings.
 Kick back with a book on the wraparound outdoor patio, which also features lounge chairs for catching some rays.
 While you shouldn’t need too much privacy from neighbors, tall trees do their part in blocking distractions.